 Seeking to restrict or outlaw specific types of weapons used in armed conflict, 51 states negotiated the Convention on Certain Conventional Weapons (CCW) in 1980.
+The agreement is formally known as the Convention on Prohibitions or Restrictions on the Use of Certain Conventional Weapons Which May Be Deemed to Be Excessively Injurious or to Have Indiscriminate Effects.
+It is also sometimes referred to as the Inhumane Weapons Convention.
 The convention aims to protect military troops from inhumane injuries and prevent noncombatants from accidentally being wounded or killed by certain types of arms.
 When it entered into force in December 1983, the treaty applied to incendiary weapons, mines and booby-traps, and weapons designed to injure through very small fragments.
-Since then, treaty states-parties—now numbering 103 total—have added provisions to ban blinding laser weapons and address lingering dangers posed by unexploded munitions leftover after combat ends.
+Since then, treaty states-parties—numbering 120 total as of August 2017—have added provisions to ban blinding laser weapons and address lingering dangers posed by unexploded munitions leftover after combat ends.

 The operative provisions of the CCW are contained in several protocols annexed to the convention.
+States that become CCW members must sign on to at least two of the convention’s protocols, but do not have to become party to all of them.
 Currently, there are five protocols in force (see below).
 All states-parties must agree to the addition of a new protocol.
 Each protocol is only binding on those states-parties that ratify it.

 Initially, the scope of the convention covered only international armed conflicts.
 However, states-parties amended a single protocol in 1996 to apply to intrastate conflicts and in 2001 elected to extend that modification to the entire convention.
 Still, the change only applies to those states-parties ratifying the amendment, and it does not automatically extend to new protocols.
 Henceforth, states-parties must specify whether new protocols they ratify cover intrastate conflicts in addition to interstate wars.